-Finding ourselves hundreds of miles apart, we developed a collaborative practice that was based on an exchange of material.
+In 2020 we received support from the Creative Scotland Open Fund.
+Using a sustained period of research and development to respond at first hand to the wild grasses of Scotland, we collaborated at a distance: Valerie (Galloway, South Lanarkshire, the Borders and Edinburgh) and Rebecca (Orkney, and the Highlands), exchanging our findings in our own artforms.
 At times we responded directly to each other’s artform – writing to a photograph or photographing to a poem – but largely our collaboration was based on our conversations and findings in the field.
-In this way we found that we could make work at the same time, together but apart, Valerie in Edinburgh and Rebecca in Orkney.
+In this way we found that we could make work at the same time, together but apart, communicating through our art.

 You can read more about our approach to the grasses here.